neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 return appContainer;
 ```

-- show the button being displayed in the browser
+- Show the button being displayed in the browser.

 #### Vanilla JS Button: Building a reusable component

-- Remind the students that React is all about creating components
+- Remind the students that React is all about creating components.
-- To compare it to VanillaJS we now need to create a component for the button
+- To compare it to VanillaJS we now need to create a component for the button.
 - Create a component called `Button` and copy the button related code from the `VanillaApp` function into it
 - ❗️ add the return statement